• Skip to main content

 This is one of the most versatile salads in our meal rotation!
 It seems to go well with everything!

-• Pizza Night - We do pizza night every Friday and this salad is the best!
+• Pizza Night - We do homemade pizza night every Friday and this salad is the best!

-• Pasta Night - Serve it with Spaghetti, Gnocchi, or Creamy Pastas.
+• Pasta Night - Serve it with Homemade Spaghetti, Italian Sausage Gnocchi, Homemade Manicotti, or Pesto Alfredo Pasta.

-• The Holidays - Goes great with ham, turkey, steaks or a fancy beef roast.
+• The Holidays - Goes great with ham, turkey, steaks or a fancy Molasses Braised Beef Roast.

-• Soup and Salad Night - We love a good salad and crusty bread with Butternut Squash Soup or Chicken Wild Rice Soup!
+• Soup and Salad Night - We love a good salad and crusty bread with Maple Roasted Butternut Squash Soup or Chicken Wild Rice Soup!

-• The Main Course - Add sliced chicken and serve it as the main coarse!
+• The Main Course - Add sliced Cast Iron Skillet Chicken Breast and serve it as the main coarse!

 Top Tip